Alfred Thayer Mahan

-Alfred Thayer Mahan (/məˈhæn/; September 27, 1840 – December 1, 1914) was a United States Navy officer and historian whom John Keegan called "the most important American strategist of the nineteenth century."
+Alfred Thayer Mahan (/məˈhæn/; September 27, 1840 – December 1, 1914) was a United States Navy (USN) officer and historian whom John Keegan called "the most important American strategist of the nineteenth century."
 His 1890 book The Influence of Sea Power upon History, 1660–1783 won immediate recognition, especially in Europe, and with the publication of its 1892 successor, The Influence of Sea Power upon the French Revolution and Empire, 1793–1812, he affirmed his status as a globally-known and regarded military strategist, historian, and theorist.
 Mahan's works encouraged the development of large capital ships—eventually leading to dreadnought battleships—as he was an advocate of the 'decisive battle' and of naval blockades.

 Critics, however, charged him with failing to adequately explain the rise of largely land-based empires, such as the German or Ottoman Empires, though Mahan did accurately predict both empires' defeats in World War I. Mahan directly influenced the dominant interwar period and World War II-era Japanese naval doctrine of the "decisive battle doctrine" (艦隊決戦, Kantai Kessen), and he became a "household name" in Germany.
 He also promoted American control over Hawaii though he was "lukewarm" in regard to American imperialism in general.
-Four U.S. Navy ships have borne his name, as well as various buildings and roads; and his works are still read, discussed, and debated in military, historical, and scholarly circles.
+The USN's Mahan-class of destroyers served as his namesake, four individual USN ships have borne his name, as well as various buildings and roads.

+Mahan has been described as "America's first globalist" and the United States Naval Institute has described his scholarship as "foundational to all systematic study of naval power".
+Strategies and ideas which view Mahan's works as key are sometimes referred to as "Mahanian", with adherents referred to as "Mahanians".

 Early life

 Mahan was born on September 27, 1840, at West Point, New York, to Dennis Hart Mahan, a professor at the United States Military Academy and the foremost American expert on fortifications, and Mary Helena Okill Mahan (1815–1893), daughter of John Okill and Mary Jay, daughter of Sir James Jay.
+Mahan's paternal grandparents, John Mahan and Mary Mahan (née Cleary), were Irish immigrants.
 Mahan's middle name honors "the father of West Point", Sylvanus Thayer.
 Mahan attended Saint James School, an Episcopal college preparatory academy in western Maryland.
 He then studied at Columbia for two years, where he was a member of the Philolexian Society debating club.
 Against the wishes of his father, Mahan then entered the U.S. Naval Academy, where he graduated second in his class in 1859.